Latest First Digital USD (FDUSD) News Update

 TLDR

-2. Potential Public Listing (Discussions) – Exploring a SPAC merger to go public, subject to regulatory and market conditions.
+2. Potential US Public Listing (2026) – Exploring a SPAC merger with CSLM to achieve a Nasdaq listing, pending final agreement.

 Deep Dive